rmp135/imgur/docs/docs/authorization.md

 Imgur documentation: [https://api.imgur.com/oauth2]()

-imgur uses oath2 for authorization.
+Imgur uses oath2 for authorization.
 A number of ways exist to retrieve the access token and refresh token from the user.
 All of which are supported by this client.

 The following tokens are available on the client.